asaparova/llm-ieeg-reporting-framework/data/README.md

 ## Processed Data

-The HUP dataset for HFO detection takes 13 Gb and processed OpenNeuro ds003498 dataet takes 78 Gb of storage, so I did not manage to add it to the free storage in cloud.
+The processed HUP dataset for HFO detection takes 13 Gb, processed SWEC ETHZ dataset takes 21 Gb and processed OpenNeuro ds003498 dataet takes 78 Gb of storage, so I did not manage to add it to the free storage in cloud.
 You can run the pre-processing scripts to reproduce the results

-### Processed SWEC-ETHZ Files

-- Link: <ADD_LINK_HERE>
-- Description: Preprocessed files used for seizure detection experiments

 ### Processed HUP Files (for HFO detection)